 In the online Marketplace, when you enter your income, age, and family size, you will learn if you are eligible for a tax credit.
 That's a type of financial help from the U.S. government that lowers your premiums or your monthly insurance costs.
 You may also find that you are eligible for help paying out-of-pocket costs when you go to the doctor.
 Some people with very low incomes may also qualify for Medicaid.

 In addition to your state's Marketplace, you can also enroll in a health plan from an insurance broker certified to sell health plans both on and outside of the government-run Marketplaces.
 That person may be able to help you find a plan that qualifies for a subsidy.

-If you didn't buy insurance for 2015, you may have to pay a penalty when you file taxes in 2016.
-The penalty is $325 for each adult or 2% of your income, whichever is more.
-There’s also a penalty of $162.50 for each child in your family who goes uninsured.
-You won't have to pay more than $975 per family or 2% of your income, whichever amount is greater.
-For not buying insurance in 2016, the penalties will be higher.
-Individuals will pay either 2.5% of their income or $695.
+If you didn't buy insurance for 2018, you may have to pay a penalty when you file taxes in 2019.
+The penalty is $695 or 2.5% of your income, whichever is more.
+There’s also a penalty for each child in your family who goes uninsured.
+Starting in 2019, there will be no penalty.

 You may be eligible to apply for Medicaid or the Children’s Health Insurance Program (CHIP) if your annual income is low.
 These are health insurance programs for low-income people and their families.
 There is a waiting period of five years for most immigrants who are in the U.S. legally to qualify for these programs.
 However, about half of states waive this waiting period for children and pregnant women.
 Other groups exempt from the 5-year waiting period include refugees, those seeking asylum, human trafficking victims, and families of veterans.

 For Immigrants Illegally Present in the U.S.